Eldoov/CS673OLSum23Proj-sum23metcs673_team3/team.md

 ### Zuowen Tang (Eldoov)

 I am a current master's student specializing in Cryptography within the Computer Science Security branch.
 Despite my technical pursuits now, my academic journey began in the realm of Philosophy and Humanities, giving me a unique perspective on my current field.
 I'm also very interested in board games and video games.
 Currently, I'm building a new role-play system called *Torchlight* (like DnD 5e or Pathfinder) with friends. (update for screen-shot)

+---

+## Alekhya Koppineni

+I am a second year graduate student studying Computer Science with an intrest in Healthcare Informatics.
+I do not come from an computer sciecne backgorund as in Undergradute degree was in Psychology and Chemistry.
+For this class, I am currently in team 3 with the requiremnt leader role.
+I would like to learn a lot from everyone in the class as I would like you improve my skills.
+Looking forward to completing this class successfully with you all!